Getting Ahead of the Curve: Ensuring Safe, Healthy and Inclusive Workplaces During the COVID-19 Recovery

-The past few months have seen significant advances in the fight against COVID-19.
-This includes an increase in the number of Americans being vaccinated as well as more detailed federal workplace health and safety related guidance.
-As employers with onsite employees continue to address these issues, and those with remote workers begin to think about returning to the workplace, there are many questions and considerations.
+During the early part of 2021, there were significant advances in the fight against COVID-19, including an increase in the number of Americans being vaccinated, as well as more detailed federal workplace health and safety related guidance.
+As employers with onsite employees continued to address these issues, and those with remote workers began to think about returning to the workplace, there are many questions and considerations.

-Join the Employer Assistance and Resource Network on Disability Inclusion (EARN) for a webinar exploring ways employers can ensure safe and healthy workplaces for all workers, including those with disabilities, during the COVID-19 recovery.
-Hear from representatives from the Centers for Disease Control and Prevention (CDC), Equal Employment Opportunity Commission (EEOC) and U.S. Department of Labor Occupational Safety and Health Administration (OSHA) about guidance, policies and procedures addressing workplace health and safety issues related to COVID-19.
+On April 30, 2021, EARN hosted a webinar exploring ways employers can ensure safe and healthy workplaces for all workers, including those with disabilities, during the COVID-19 recovery.
+Representatives from the Centers for Disease Control and Prevention (CDC), Equal Employment Opportunity Commission (EEOC) and U.S. Department of Labor Occupational Safety and Health Administration (OSHA) discussed guidance, policies and procedures addressing workplace health and safety issues related to COVID-19.

 - Jeanne Goldberg, Senior Attorney Advisor, Office of Legal Counsel, EEOC

 - Dr. Casey Chosewood, Director, Office for Total Worker Health, National Institute for Occupational Safety and Health (NIOSH), CDC

 - Joseph T. “Chip” Hughes, Jr., Deputy Assistant Secretary for Pandemic and Emergency Response, OSHA

 - Moderated by Bobby Silverstein, Principal at Powers, Pyles, Sutter, & Verville, PC and EARN Consultant